JUDGING DAY IS 15 JULY

 MIDSUMMER FLOWER FESTIVAL

-Put the dates in your diary – we will be holding a Midsummer Flower Festival in the Royal Avenue Gardens and the Old Market on Saturday June 21st and Sunday 22nd 2014.
-All sorts of events being planned so watch this space
+We held a Midsummer Flower Festival in the Royal Avenue Gardens and the Old Market on Saturday June 21st and Sunday 22nd 2014 – see News for full report

 DARTMOUTH IS A NATIONAL WINNER – See News